fjvallarino/monomer/docs/tutorials/01-basics.md

 understand those operators).
 If the model changed, this will trigger a call to the build UI function.

+Similar to `widgetIf` and `widgetMaybe`, a couple of helper functions exist for event responses: `responseIf` and `responseMaybe`.
+Their usage pattern is the same as in the widget helpers.

 ## Configuration

 By default, the starter app sets a few configuration options, including window